kynesim/upc2/README.md

                          "grouch", a simple in-house protocol, and
                          "xmodem", the venerable XMODEM protocol.
                          The protocol defaults to "grouch".
+    --defer              Drop into console mode to allow user intervention.
+Upload is continued by the
+                         escape sequence `C-a c`
 ```

 Baud rates can be abbreviated with "k" for kilobaud and "m" for